Your check engine light is on.

 Dental X-Rays allow us to see abnormalities and imperfections deep below the surface, including tooth decay and signs of gum (periodontal) disease.
 After your check up, we may schedule an X-Ray so that we can make the most accurate diagnosis possible.

-X-Rays are an important part of your dental care because they can allow us to see trouble areas well before they cause serious problems—this can save time, money and pain in the long run!
+X-Rays are an important part of your dental exam because they can allow us to see trouble areas well before they cause serious problems—this can save time, money and pain in the long run!

 What if I’m pregnant?